devops-inside/pysound-scheduler/README.md

 I made this tool for run on a Raspberry Pi using a touchscreen to control it.

-Actually it don't cares about any other use of crontab for the run user, for simplicity it will empty all task and rewrite crontab with tasks from db only.
+Actually it don't cares about any other use of crontab for the run user, for simplicity it will empty all tasks and rewrite crontab with tasks from db only.

 ## Dependencies